 Have you ever wondered why you have a higher tendency to get sick during fall season?
-Or maybe you dread the season that brings higher levels of anxiety, digestive distress, cold hands and feet, and dry, rough skin.
+Or why the season brings on higher levels of anxiety, digestive distress, cold hands and feet, and dry, rough skin?

 If you experience any of the above and want some relief then read on because I have 5 tips that will help you stay as vibrant as the color of the leaves in both mind and body!

 According to Ayurveda, fall season carries the same qualities as Vata Dosha (Air/Space.
 These qualities include variable, rough, dry and cold.

 During fall season the weather is variable – one day warm, the next cool.
 Even over the course of one day the weather can change dramatically.
 The air feels colder, rougher and drier, and both your skin and digestive tract go along for the ride.
 Yes, that does mean that we all have a tendency toward constipation in fall season.